LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 h
 ```

-## Use a slice to get a substring.
+## Use a slice to get multiple characters from a string.

-- A part of a string is called a substring.
-A substring can be as short as a
-  single character.
-- An item in a list is called an element.
-Whenever we treat a string as if it
-  were a list, the string's elements are its individual characters.
-- A slice is a part of a string (or, more generally, any list-like thing).
-- We take a slice by using `[start:stop]`, where `start` is replaced with the
-  index of the first element we want and `stop` is replaced with the index of
-  the element just after the last element we want.
--   Mathematically, you might say that a slice selects `[start:stop]`.
-- The difference between stop and start is the slice's length.
-- Taking a slice does not change the contents of the original string.
-Instead,
-  the slice is a copy of part of the original string.
+A slice is a part of a string that we can reference using `[start:stop]`, where `start` is the index of the first character we want and `stop` is the last character.
+Referencing a string slice does not change the contents of the original string.
+Instead, the slice returns a copy of the part of the original string we want.

 ```python
 element = 'sodium'